V4M0N0S/altv-flatbed/README.md

 deps : [ chat ] and at your own chat resource.

 ## Credits for basic source
-This repository depends on https://ko-fi.com/s/0ca8fe898a It was made for alt:V Server 4.0-rc1 (rc) but its discontinued.
+This repository depends on https://ko-fi.com/s/0ca8fe898a<br>
+It was made for alt:V Server 4.0-rc1 (rc) but it is discontinued.

 I updated it for the latest Version from alt:V 7.3 Please let Poiivre a bit love there.
 Thanks 💖